WebAssembly/spec/md-proto/WebAssembly.md

 > There is no requirement that a given implementation make the same choice every time, even within the same program.

+> There is no "undefined behavior" in WebAssembly where the semantics become completely unspecified.

 #### Instruction Traps